Cross-posted at Medium

 This situation is the natural consequence of platform and developer time-scales that are out of sync.
 Browsers move more slowly than sites (at the micro scale), but sites must contend with huge browser diversity and are therefore much more conservative about removing "working" code than browser engineers expected.

-Browsers could stop prefix ecosystem pollution from happening by simply vowing not to add features.
+Browsers could stop prefix pollution by simply vowing not to add features.
 This neatly analyses the problem (some experiments don’t work out, and some get out of hand) and proposes a solution (no experimentation), but as H.L.
 Mencken famously wrote:

 …there is always a well-known solution to every human problem — neat, plausible, and wrong.